 Since hooding signifies the progression from student to master, the honor of hooding is customarily reserved for faculty in recognition of their role in the education of the graduates.
 Faculty and preceptors who hold the doctoral degree and who participated in an individual student’s academic program are eligible to hood a student.

+Undergraduate candidates with an overall GPA of 3.30 or higher are qualified to graduate with scholastic distinction.
+This GPA is calculated using all undergraduate coursework taken at The University of Toledo and all undergraduate coursework taken at other institutes, as well as any grades deleted or forgiven in accordance with UT’s Board of Trustees approved policies.
 No student will be awarded a level of honors above that indicated by The University of Toledo GPA.
 These averages and the citation they merit are as follows:

 3.3 – cum laude

 3.6 – magna cum laude